-It’s like I say time and time again.
+I’ve said it before and I can say it again now.
 If you have to drag yourself into work on a weekend it helps if it’s somewhere stylish like the office of interior design and architecture practice Richards Stanisich.